sandokim/sandokim.github.io/_posts/Registration/2025-01-02-point-cloud-registration.md

 > [From coarse to fine: Robust hierarchical localization at large scale](https://openaccess.thecvf.com/content_CVPR_2019/papers/Sarlin_From_Coarse_to_Fine_Robust_Hierarchical_Localization_at_Large_Scale_CVPR_2019_paper.pdf)

+### Point cloud registration은 왜하는가?

 **Point cloud registration is a fundamental problem for larges-cale 3D scene scanning and reconstruction.**

+In traditional 3D scene scanning and reconstruction, a large-scale scene is usually divided into different blocks, resulting in many independent sub-scenes that may not in the same coordinate system.

+Therefore, the registration between them plays a crucial role.

+The mainstream methods typically involve **extracting features from point clouds** and **locating matching points to calculate the transformation between the two input scenes.**

 ### HLoc vs GaussReg

 Our GaussReg is 44× faster than HLoc (SuperPoint as the feature extractor and SuperGlue as the matcher) with comparable accuracy.